alyberty/syncthing-bar/README.md

 The latest release can be found on the [releases tab](https://github.com/m0ppers/syncthing-bar/releases)

-##
+## Licence Notice
-FinderSync Staus icons from Owncloud OSX client.
-Status bar icon when syncing from Syncthing-GTK. ( Intended to be changed to monochromatic image )
+FinderSync Staus icons from Owncloud OSX client. ( https://github.com/owncloud/client ) Status bar icon when syncing from Syncthing-GTK. ( https://github.com/syncthing/syncthing-gtk ) [ Intended to be changed to monochromatic image ]